 At Wandsworth Physiotherapy & Osteopathy we're focused on getting you out of pain and back to what you love doing, from simply sitting comfortably to playing with your kids, getting back into the gym or being able to run 5k again, our expert Physiotherapists, Podiatrists & Osteopaths are here to help!

 Please take note of our cancellation policy at the bottom of the page.

 How we can help you…

-Every women needs to have a post natal Women’s Health Assessment 6 weeks after vaginal delivery.
+Every women needs to have a POST-natal Check-up 6 weeks after vaginal delivery.
 It’s extremely common to suffer pelvic floor trauma during birth and if you don’t rehabilitate these muscles after having your baby you are much more likely to suffer from a number of problems described below.

 After your assessment we will design a treatment and rehabilitation plan to get you back to full function.

 Some of the problems you may suffer from after having your baby include: